TechNick6425/PyPoker/README.md

 PyPoker is a single player poker game written in Python.
 It is based of simple five-hand poker.

+DISCLAIMER: I, Nicholas Gauthier, do not endorse physical gambling in ANY way.
+This has been put on Github purely for educational reasons.
+If you feel the need to gamble real currency, please stop playing the game.

 WARNING: This game is completely WIP.
 It doesn't work properly and it's impossible to win!
 This has been put on Github purely for educational reasons.

 ## Installing